acoupi/acoupi/docs/explanation/programs.md

 * **Tasks** outline the operations of a program, these are individual units of work performing a set of specific actions.
 Tasks are orchestrated by an _acoupi_ program by specifying the task function, its schedule and dependencies.

     - _Function_: The functionality of the task.
-This is the sequence of _acoupi_ compoments specifiying what actions the task perform.
+This is the sequence of _acoupi_ components specifiying what actions the task perform.
     - _Schedule_: When and how often the task runs (e.g., continuously, at specific intervals, triggered by an event).
     - _Dependencies_: How the task relates to other tasks in the program (e.g., does it need to run before or after another task?).